 R Ur Children Being Treated Badly?

 Most people think that abuse in relationships only happens to adults, not true this can happen to anyone of any gender and at any age.
-The Treated Badly campaign also has help for parents and teachers so they can also get involved in the campaign too by visiting the Staffordshire Cares website, which features a new area to help parents spot the warning signs and talk to their child about relationship abuse.
+The Treated Badly campaign also has help for parents and teachers so they can also get involved in the campaign too by visiting the Staffordshire Safeguarding Children Board website, which features a new area to help parents spot the warning signs and talk to their child about relationship abuse.

 R U Needing Help?